 Many who visit Tokyo also take a day to enjoy the many attractions of Tokyo Disneyland and DisneySea.

 The Tokyo DisneySea is an award-winning park that has been internationally recognised for its design and concept.
 Even if you don't have any affinity for Disney movies, you will 100% enjoy this wonderful theme park with epic rides.

 Weekdays are usually less busy, but let's face it, this is Disneyland...

 Tokyo Tower - This communication and observation tower allows tourists to enjoy epic views over Japan at either 150 or 250 metres above the ground.
 Standing at 333 metres, it is 13 metres taller than its model, the Eiffel Tower.
 Seeing Tokyo from above is, in my opinion, one of the best things to do in Tokyo.

 To get there go to the Akabanebashi Station (Oedo Line).
 The tower is about 10 mins walk.
-It is open from 9:00 am to 23:00 pm, daily (last entry 22:30 pm)
+It is open from 9:00 am to 23:00 pm, daily (last entry 22:30 pm).

 Tokyo Metropolitan Building - The Tokyo Metropolitan Government Building or Tochō for short can be found in Shinjuku and it features an observation deck on the 45th floor.
 It is free to visit the building and the observation deck.

 The observatory is open on weekdays only.
 North Observatory is open from 9:30 am to 23:00 pm.
 The South Observatory is open from 9:30 am to 17:30 pm.
 Admission ends 30 minutes before closing time.

 Sky Deck in Roppongi Hills - Roppongi Hills feature Tokyo's most amazing Sky Deck.
 Located on the 54th floor of the Roppongi Hills Mori Tower, the Sky Deck is an open-air observation terrace.
 This was our favourite thing to do in Tokyo and in our opinion the best place to see Tokyo from above, at night.

 The indoor observation deck is 250 meters above sea level and a Sky Deck outdoor observation deck is 270 meters above sea level.
 In the same building, you will find the Mori Art Museum, which is a contemporary art museum with many temporary exhibitions of works by contemporary artists.

 Good to know: Prepare warm clothes if you planning on visiting the Sky Deck.
 During the summer it's just windy, but during any other time, it can get very cold.

 Arguably, Shinjuku is Tokyo's most colourful ward and also one of the best places for activities in Tokyo.
 Home to Asia's largest red district, countless street food vendors and a huge vibrant market, Shinjuku is a major commercial and administrative centre.
 It's the perfect place for nightlife and for a Tokyo pub crawl.

 Usually associated with jumbo adverts and crazy neon lights, Shinjuku is Tokyo's most vibrant district.

 Shinjuku is a whole new city within Tokyo and there are many things to do.
-We have created a separate article where will show you all the fun things to do in Shinjuku.
+We have created a separate article where we will show you all the fun things to do in Shinjuku.

 For an epic night out, head into the maze of several narrow streets of Golden Gai.
 With over 200 bars and small restaurants, Shinjuku's district, Golden Gai will make you feel as if you stepped into a friend's kitchen.
 And yes, it's still a must-do for every tourist that visits Tokyo!